 Hennebery Eddy has a long-standing commitment to the role that social equity plays in our community.
 We believe giving is good for the community, good for business, demonstrates leadership, and is personally rewarding.
 As part of our Hennebery Eddy Gives program, our community involvement includes:

 Each year, Hennebery Eddy matches donations made by individual employees to one 501(c)(3) charitable organization of their choice, dollar-for-dollar up to $150.
 In addition, we support a variety of community and professional organizations through monetary donations on behalf of the entire firm, sponsorships, and in-kind donations.
-In the past, these have included the John Yeon Center, Mercy Corps, Friends of the Children, Habitat for Humanity, Portland Winter Light Festival, Oregon Rail Heritage Foundation, Portland Children’s Museum, and several local schools.
+In the past, these have included the John Yeon Center, Mercy Corps, Friends of the Children, Habitat for Humanity, Portland Winter Light Festival, Oregon Rail Heritage Foundation, and several local schools.
 In 2020, the firm’s contributions totaled nearly $30K.

 Volunteering provides net-positive benefits to both the affected communities and the participating individuals, and staff at every level are involved in volunteering their work time.

-Several staff fulfill leadership positions on civic commissions and professional industry groups, including the Portland and Gresham Design Commissions, Regional Arts and Culture Council, and Portland Historic Landmarks Commission; local chapters of the AIA, Design-Build Institute of America, and Construction Specifications Institute; and the boards of nonprofits like the Architecture Foundation of Oregon and Northwest Earth Institute.
+Several staff fulfill leadership positions on civic commissions and professional industry groups, including the Portland and Gresham Design Commissions, Regional Arts and Culture Council, and Portland Historic Landmarks Commission; local chapters of the AIA, Design Build Institute of America, and Construction Specifications Institute; and the boards of nonprofits like the Architecture Foundation of Oregon.

 Staff further provide their passion and expertise by supporting university architecture programs through advisory council positions, adjunct teaching positions, visiting critiques, office visits, and internships.
-We also volunteer annually with the Architecture Foundation of Oregon’s Architects in Schools program and the ACE (Architecture/Construction/Engineering) Mentor Program, sharing our passion with K-12 students.
+We also volunteer annually with the Architecture Foundation of Oregon’s Architects in Schools program and the ACE Mentor Program, sharing our passion with K-12 students and in particular those who may not otherwise have exposure to the AEC industry.